Huseynbala-Gurbanli/Huseynbala-Gurbanli/README.md

 ## 🌱 I’m currently learning:
 - Azure DevOps, GitHub Actions, and cloud automation
-- Cybersecurity (pursuing a degree)
+- BS.C in Data Science (pursuing a degree)
 - Python scripting for infrastructure and automation

 ---